 And if you already have a sound digital strategy in place for your business, pat yourself on the back.
 But don’t let that strategy sit around and collect dust either.
 Technology advances are occurring more frequently than the typical family status changes, so you need to be regularly reviewing that mission statement, monitoring your current state and the tactics of your defined strategy, and spending time to consider how you can build upon and improve your strategy.
 And if you need some help, I know where you can get some ‘fatherly’ advice.
 Did I mention … [sigh].

-Len O’Neal has almost 20 years of experience in digital media, focused primarily on defining and executing digital and content strategies for a wide variety of audiences and subject matter.
-He leads our Strategy & Insights team, including Creative Services and Digital Marketing.
+Len O’Neal served as the Director, Strategy & Insights at Liquid Interactive.
+Len leveraged almost 20 years of experience in digital media, focused primarily on defining and executing digital and content strategies for a wide variety of audiences and subject matters.